Sebring Downtown Historic District

 The Sebring Downtown Historic District is a U.S. historic district (designated as such on March 16, 1990) located in Sebring, Florida.
 The district is at Circle Drive and Ridgewood Drive from Mango Street to Magnolia Avenue.
 It contains 22 historic buildings.

+The district surrounds "Circle Park", a central, circular park around which the historic district was master planned.

+In addition to the Multiple Property Submission (MPS), there are a number of other National Register of Historic Places designated buildings in downtown Sebring, including Central Station, Kenilworth Lodge, the Highlands County Courthouse, Edward Hainz House, the Paul L. Vinson House, the H. Orvel Sebring House, and the Santa Rosa Hotel.
+Notable but non contributing assets include the Children's Museum of the Highlands, the First National Bank Building, and the Highlands Museum of the Arts.